-This section describes the philosophy of Palioxis Publishing's efforts and its argument in favor of reorganizing philosophy to advance scientific and practical insights and implement "PHILOSOPHY FOR US ALL."
-It reproduces a passage from Chapter 11 of "Philosophy of Happiness," a book by Martin Janello and one of the first publications by Palioxis Publishing.
+This section describes the philosophy of Palioxis Publishing's efforts and its argument in favor of reorganizing philosophy to advance scientific and practical insights and implement its "Philosophy For Us All" maxim.
+It reproduces a passage from "Idealistic Ambitions," Chapter 11 of the "Philosophy of Happiness" book by Martin Janello, one of the first publications by Palioxis Publishing.

 For many of us, philosophy may appear to be a lifeless or at least an irrelevant science.
 There does not seem to be much of a demand for philosophical services.
 References to philosophers may summon images of unworldly university professors, marble busts, or rows of dusty books.
 We may think of it as an association of scholars that predominantly focuses on its history and continuance, that endlessly discusses problems but never arrives at broadly recommended solutions.
 To many, philosophy signifies the abstract treatment of arcane subjects that are only of academic importance to a few experts and whose content is inaccessible to noninitiates because it is phrased in incomprehensible jargon.
 Philosophy is widely regarded as a science without much practical applicability, as erudition for its own sake.
 But we may also carry a suspicion or even the conviction that this lack of relevance is as unnecessary as it is undesirable.
 We understand some of the power of philosophy because we are aware of the search for and applicability of some of its principles within ourselves and the reliance of social organization on philosophical principles.
 Still, for most of us, philosophical propositions remain unknown, distant, or disconnected.
 We may want to know whether someone has developed a comprehensive concept that can make our life better.